The Master Plan (Parks and Recreation): Plot

-State auditors Chris Traeger (Rob Lowe) and Ben Wyatt (Adam Scott) soon arrive, and the extremely cheerful Chris paints an optimistic picture of how they will fix the budget, but leaves the details to the more serious Ben.
-When Ben explains they will need to slash the budget of every department by nearly 40 or 50 percent, Leslie angrily lashes out at Ben, who responds to her that the poorly managed government is to blame.
+State auditors Chris Traeger and Ben Wyatt soon arrive, and the extremely cheerful Chris paints an optimistic picture of how they will fix the budget, but leaves the details to the more serious Ben.
+When Ben explains they will need to slash the budget of every department by nearly 40 or 50 %, Leslie angrily lashes out at Ben, who responds to her that the poorly managed government is to blame.
 Later, at April's party, Tom desperately tries to pick up women, but to no avail, while Leslie and Ann get extremely drunk together.
 Andy and April appear to be getting along, but when he goes to the bar to get a drink for April, a drunken Ann flirts with him.
-An upset April flirts with Tom's annoying friend Jean-Ralphio (Ben Schwartz) to make Andy jealous.
+An upset April flirts with Tom's annoying friend Jean-Ralphio to make Andy jealous.
 Andy gets upset, believing he misread April's signals all along, and April later regrets what she did.
 Ben arrives at the party and tries to smooth things out with a drunken Leslie, but she again angrily lashes out at him.

 The next morning, Ann fears she made out with someone at the party but cannot remember.
 She eventually learns she made out with Chris, who shows a romantic interest in her.
-Tom returns to the Snakehole Lounge to close his tab, where he meets the bartender, Lucy (Natalie Morales), who makes fun of his efforts to pick up women.
+Tom returns to the Snakehole Lounge to close his tab, where he meets the bartender, Lucy, who makes fun of his efforts to pick up women.
 The two get along and Lucy gives Tom her phone number, to his immense pleasure.
 Leslie decides to apologize to Ben, and he invites her out for a beer.
 As they finally start to get along, Leslie realizes Ben was the mayor of a small town called Partridge, Minnesota.
 It was national news because he was only 18 when elected, and he promptly drove the entire government into the ground.
 Ben became a state auditor to prove he can be responsible and restart his political career.
 Later, at the parks department budget meeting, Chris and Ben reveal Pawnee's budget crisis was far worse than previously thought and that the Pawnee government will shut down until further notice, horrifying Leslie and delighting Ron.